 Only the page customizations which have been defined specifically for the system (i.e. not the default values) are exported.
-These are the values which are stored in the database tables cmas_web_customization and cmas_web_customization are the values which are stored in the database tables cmas_web_customization please refer to section Page Customization.
+These are the values which are stored in the database tables cmas\web\customization and cmas\web\customization customization\values.
 For a details overview of this topic, please refer to section Page Customization.